Pinacolada64/TADA/server/README.md

 The test client is able to automatically find and use the invite code.
 But in a real remote client, the user would need to type it in.

-Also, now you can pass the `user_id` argument when starting client, and the client will use a previously cached password (convenient for testing and a remote C64 client would be able to do the same).
+Also, now you can pass the `user_id` argument when starting the client, and the client will use a previously cached password (convenient for testing and a remote C64 client would be able to do the same).